 Plus, tiling a job that can be completed by a competent DIYer so further saving could be reallocated to extra additions.

 Utilising awkward loft rooms for a bathroom is a great use of space.
-Think about installing a rooflight or dormer window and keeping sanitarywear simple, as in this small en suite loft conversion.
+Think about installing a rooflight or dormer window and keeping sanitarywear simple.

 Deep plunge baths and concealed showers are wonderful ideas for narrow rooms with low ceilings, as this Day True design goes to show, but the latest products and models offer the chance for every space to be transformed into a modern and luxurious bathroom.